getsolus/help-center-docs/docs/user/contributing/community-guidelines.md

 # Community guidelines

-The Solus Project enforces a set of community guidelines to maintain a family-friendly, respectful, and professional environment.
+Solus enforces a set of community guidelines to maintain a family-friendly, respectful, and professional environment.

 Our guidelines apply to all services offered or used by the project, in addition to any terms of service of third-party services used by the project.
 Solus Staff reserves the right to either ban or terminate access, on a temporary or permanent basis, to members of the community which are found to be violating our guidelines.